 1. Tailor your hashtags

 As you probably know, Instagram allows a maximum of 30 hashtags per post.
 ‘But how do I know which ones to use?!’
 I hear you ask.
-Well, although #follow4follow and #like4like could temporarily increase your engagement, they’re not appealing to a specific audience, and chances are any new followers will hit that unfollow button shortly after they realise your content isn’t for them.
+Well, although #follow4follow and #like4like could temporarily increase your engagement, they’re not appealing to a specific audience, and chances are any new followers will hit that unfollow button shortly after they realize your content isn’t for them.
 Instead, I’d research what others in your chosen niche are using, and look for any smaller hashtags you could tap into.
 Not only does it increase a sense of community, your posts are more likely to be seen and engaged with by likeminded people.
 And likeminded people are more likely to hit that follow button!

 2. Instagram Stories